 Our specialist laboratories give you the chance to gain extra insight, as well as practical skills.
-Measure electrical currents in the brain by using electrodes on the scalp in the EEG (electroencephalography) lab; and analyse samples and use them to investigate the relationship between psychological and physical health in the psychoneuroimmunology lab.
+Measure electrical currents in the brain by using electrodes on the scalp in the EEG (electroencephalography) lab; and analyse hair and saliva samples and use them to investigate the relationship between psychological and physical health in the psychoneuroimmunology lab.

 We have strong links with the local probation service and the police.
 You’ll have the opportunity to add experience to your CV by working as a volunteer, or even in a part-time paid job, while you’re studying.
 We’ll encourage you to set up work placements in areas that interest you as part of your personal development plan.